joaquinOnSoft/OTExploreTwitterImporter/README.md

 It supports theses properties:

- - languages - Specifies the tweets language of the stream (You can specify more than one separated by commas)
+ - **languages** - Specifies the tweets language of the stream (You can specify more than one separated by commas)
  - keywords - Specifies keywords to track (You can specify more than one separated by commas).
- - follow - Twitter account names separated by commas (Don't include the @), e.g. madrid to follow @madrid
+ - **follow** - Twitter account names separated by commas (Don't include the @), e.g. madrid to follow @madrid
+ - **ignoreretweet** - Ignore retweet.
+Possible values: true (Retweets ignored) or false (retweets imported).
+Default value: true
- - tag - Text to be used as tag to be added automatically to each twitt.
+ - **itag** - Text to be used as tag (Importer tag) to be added automatically to each twitt.
 Default value: "Twitter Importer"
- - verbose - Verbose mode.
+ - **verbose** - Verbose mode.
 Possible values: true (messages are shown in the console) or false (messages are NOT shown in the console)
- - host - Solr server URL.
+ - **host** - Solr server URL.
 Default value: http://localhost:8983

 This **twitter-importer.properties** file shows an example to listen to tweets about Madrid City Hall in Spanish: